ForeverYoung1208/icontract/README.md

 # Icontract

-Icontract is the system to maintain corporative contracts and to remind users to do actions according contracts.
+Icontract is the system to maintain corporative contracts and to remind users to do actions according to contracts.